giamba/cookiescanner/Readme.md

 ﻿# Most Active Cookie

-This is command line program written in C# and .NET Core 5.0.
-This command line tool allow you to process a log file and return the most active cookie for a specific day.
+This command line tool written in C# (.NET Core 5.0) that allow you to process a log file and returns the most active cookie for a specific day.

 Input file e.g.
 ```